PhonologicalCorpusTools/CorpusTools/docs/source/loading_corpora.rst

 It is possible to turn warning messages off by going to “Options” / “Show warnings.”

+There is also extensive documentation for all aspects of PCT (of which the current text is part).
+There are several options for accessing this information:

+1. In the main PCT window (i.e., when viewing your corpus), click on "Help" from the "Help" menu.
+This will take you to the main help file, from which you can navigate to other specific topics.

+2. Go to the `online PCT documentation <http://corpustools.readthedocs.org/en/latest/index.html>_` to get access to the help files online.

+3. Go to the `PCT website
+<http://phonologicalcorpustools.github.io/CorpusTools/>`_ and download a .pdf copy of the entire help file for off-line use.

+4. While working in PCT, most dialogue boxes have options at the lower right-hand corner that say either "Help" or "About..." (e.g., "About functional load...").
+Clicking this button will pull up the relevant help file.

 .. _copy_paste:

 Copying and pasting